AniSoph/The-Elusive-Green-Experiment/README.md

     H2: Informational influences are reducing the preference-action gap to a greater extend than social influences.
         Underlying Theory: (Chen (2008))

+EXPERIMENT:
+The participants of the study will be rewarded for their efforts by a lottery for

 Literature: